|

 Artistic Gymnastics, Rhythmic Gymnastics and Sports Acrobatics

-- coached over four thousand competition entries and
+- coached over five thousand competition entries and

 - helped over twenty local schools and charities with displays and

-fund-raising events, including the South of England Show & St. Lawrence Fair.
+fund-raising events, including the South of England Show, St. Lawrence Fair and Hurst Festival.

 including the Sussex Clubs for Young People.